tonyhallett/inViewCallback/README.md

 # inViewCallback.js

-Is a jquery-ui widget ( without any ui ) that will call the callback in options ( or trigger an event ) when the plugin element has entered the view.
+Is a jquery-ui widget ( without any ui ) that will call the inView callback in options ( or trigger an event ) when the plugin element has entered the view.

 ## Entering the view